khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/design-tokens.md

 name: Design tokens overview
 ---

-Design tokens capture decisions and intent in code.
+<img class="gl-display-block gl-mx-auto gl-my-7" src="/img/design-tokens.svg" alt="Example design tokens in use" />

+Design tokens are a methodology to pair design decisions with options from the design system.
 Design tokens abstract out variables like color, typography, and spacing for consistent and meaningful user interface (UI) design across tools and platforms.

-<img class="gl-display-block gl-mx-auto gl-my-7" src="/img/design-tokens.svg" alt="Example design tokens in use" />

-## Why we use design tokens

-Design tokens are a methodology to establish a single source of truth for how, when, and why a foundational element from the design system is used.
-On the surface, a design token takes the form of a simple name/value pair, but each design token is the culmination of many factors and considerations that pair design intent with elements within the design system.
 The following is a basic example of a design token, where `design.token.name` is the name, and `#abcdef` is the value.

 <img class="gl-display-block gl-mx-auto gl-my-7" src="/img/design-tokens-name-value.svg" alt="Example design token name and value pair" />

+## Why we use design tokens

+Design tokens help simplify design and development decisions.
+Take the `text.color.subtle` design token for example.
+With a quick reading of it someone can understand that it's for the color of text, and likely less prominent in appearance than some other available options.

-### Reasons for using design tokens
+More specifically, we use design tokens to:

 - Catalogue design constants.
 - Codify design decisions — capturing them openly and objectively.